VictoriaGomesDS/Getting_Started_in_Data_Modeling/README.md

 In the document Conceitual_Loja_de_Livros_I.brM3 we have the Conceptual Model of the mini-world abstraction of the processes for the store database.
 The same was done in brModelo 3.2.

+In this project I learned about conceptual modeling from an "interview" with business owners and so we identified strong entities, weak entities and associative entities, relationship types, cardinality, attributes and primary and foreign keys.

+In the project, I did the database modeling for a book e-commerce store together with professor Daniel P. Siqueira in the course "Database Modeling: Entities, Relationships and Attributes" on Alura!

 This is my first project here!
 I hope I can contribute and I accept constructive criticism :)